Principals & Advisors

 Goode has a forthcoming article, “Does Past Convivencia Promise Future Tolerance?
 Contemporary Spanish Attitudes Toward Immigration,” which will appear in the academic journal Social History.

 Alexandra Perloff-Giles is an attorney specialized in art, media, and technology issues.
 She currently serves as the 2019-2020 First Amendment Fellow at The New York Times, where she litigates Freedom of Information Act, First Amendment, and defamation cases, works on copyright and fair use, and advises journalists and editors on newsgathering issues.
-This fall, she will return to the law firm of Gibson Dunn & Crutcher, where she previously worked as a litigation associate on a variety of intellectual property matters, as well as on the White House press pass cases.
+She is a litigation associate at the law firm of Gibson Dunn & Crutcher, where she has worked on a variety of intellectual property matters, as well as on the White House press pass cases.
 Prior to joining Gibson Dunn, Alexandra clerked for the Hon.
 Marsha S. Berzon on the Ninth Circuit Court of Appeals.
 Her experience in the art world includes curating or co-curating exhibitions at the Goethe Institut (New York), Mains d’Oeuvres (Saint-Ouen) and the Palais de Tokyo (Paris); helping develop the Cultural Property Case Resource (a database of works subject to national repatriation claims); organizing the multidisciplinary conference “The Legal Medium: New Encounters of Art and Law” at Yale Law School; contributing to Artforum.com; and working at the Centre National des Arts Plastiques, Immanence (an artist-run exhibition space), the Whitney Museum, and the International Council of Museums.
 Alexandra holds a B.A. in History of Art and Architecture from Harvard College, a Master’s degree in Contemporary Art and Its Exhibition from the Université de Paris-Sorbonne, and a J.D. from Yale Law School.
 She has taught at the American University of Paris and lectured at Cornell University, Brooklyn College, Wesleyan College, Central China Normal University, the Université de Haute-Alsace, and the United Nations Global Colloquium at Yale, among others..

 Sarah Allen, USC Law School